Vacancy tax: San Francisco, CA

-The City of San Francisco, California assesses vacancy taxes on both vacant commercial and residential properties.
+Voters in San Francisco, California approved both a commercial and a residential vacancy tax in separate referendums in the 2020's, though the residential tax has been ruled to be preempted by state law.

 San Francisco's Commercial Vacancy Tax (CVT) is a tax on keeping certain commercial spaces vacant for more than 182 days in a calendar year.
-It is assessed at $250-$1000 per linear foot of frontage, and was passed as Proposition D passed in March 2020, with 70% voter approval.
+It does not tax Downtown, Union Square or other properties outside a list of specific commercial corridors.
+It is assessed at $250 per linear foot of frontage for the first year, $500 for the second and $1000 every year thereafter, and was passed as Proposition D passed in March 2020, with 70% voter approval.
+The revenues are earmarked for assisting small businesses, including programs that waive all fees for the first year for a small businesses.
+Long-time owners of properties pay very little property tax in California since the value of their property is not reassessed after purchase, which reduces the incentive to bring their spaces' plumbing and electrical up to code to be able to lease.

 San Francisco's Empty Homes Tax (EHT) was a tax on residential units not occupied more than 182 days per year, assessed annually on a sliding scale from $2500 - $5000 depending on square footage, for 2024, increasing to $10,000 - $20,000 by 2026, and scaling with inflation.
 It was passed by citizen's ballot initiative, Measure M, with 54% voter approval in 2022.
-In November 2024, a California trial court prohibited enforcement of the EHT.
+In November 2024, Judge Charles Haines prohibited enforcement of the EHT.
+Christine Dong, writing in the University of Chicago Law Review, argued that there were precedents for taxes and fines of non-productive uses of property at the federal and state level.
+In September 2026, an appeals court ruled 3-0 that San Francisco's Empty Homes Tax violated California's 1985 Ellis Act.

 Canada

+Starting in 2022, Canada levied a 1% Underused Housing Tax (UHT) nationwide on underused of vacant homes.
+Start in 2025, it was scaled back to cover only to foreign nationals and corporations after backlash over the high administrative burden placed on all property owners that raised a relatively small amount revenue.